My understanding of AI fairness and and correction of a common misconception.

 ➤ So, say it loud, say it proud: Fairness in AI is more than bias in datasets!

-➤ Read the discussion on my LinkedIn page here.
+➤ Join the discussion about this topic on my LinkedIn here.